dragonlol88/escue/README.md

 ```

 <h3>Synchronize configuration and files</h3>
 If you modify configurations of any node, the changes must be synchronized.
 So, escue supports synchronization command 'sync'.
-The Elasticsearch synchronized
+The Elasticsearch synchronization
 process has some complex steps which ensure the success of the previous steps.
-Also, If sychronized process was not successful and applied, elasticsearch
+Also, If a synchronization process was not successful and applied, elasticsearch
 engine will raise errors and services using this es engine wil failed.
 Because of these difficulties, only escue's 'sync' transmits the files related to the
 configuration, but not applied. <br /><br />

 * elasticsearch.yml synchronization